discolabs/shopify-theme-scaffold/README.md

 Just be aware that the directory structure is flattened in the build process, so files with the same name will conflict.
 This shouldn't be an issue if you use a simple nesting structure (for example, one subdirectory for each asset type).

+Image files (PNG, GIF, JPG and SVG) will be optimised using `grunt-contrib-imagemin` before being output to the `theme` directory.

 #### Layout Directory (`/layout`)
 All `.liquid` files in this directory are copied directly into `/theme/layout` on compilation.